vai2020/Current_news/newsapp/README.md

 4) Comment.js
 5) Footer.js

-Once user confirms his/her info, they will go to second page.

 App.js is stateful because it has to make an API call and then render the info from API call